vizn3r/ai-video-automation/README.md

 ## How to use
 ### Requirements
-- Have GPU that can run LLMs
+- Have GPU that can run LLMs and pytorch
 - ImageMagick installed
 - Python3